 • Proof of your date of birth.

-• Proof of U.S. citizenship, lawful permanent residency or temporary lawful status in the U.S.
+• Proof of U.S. citizenship (birth certificate), lawful permanent residency or temporary lawful status in the U.S.

 • Two proofs of New York State residence such as utility bill or mortgage statement (P.O.
 Box not acceptable).
 This address will be displayed on your card.

 NOTE: If name on certified copy of birth certificate is different from current proof of identity, you MUST bring in a certified copy of marriage certiciate(s), divorce decree(s) or court order document(s).

 To ensure customers have all the documents they need for your visit, the NYS DMV has created an inter-active document guide that will walk you through what documents you are required to bring and provides an option to print the list for your convenience.

 A trip to your local DMV office to get a new photo taken and present documents that prove your full legal name and New York State residency, among other things, is required by federal regulations.

 At present we are unable to process a REAL ID or Enhanced Driver License/non-Driver ID at any of our Mobile locations.
 Please visit any of our main or satellite office locations to complete this type of transaction.

 The cost to get a REAL ID is the same as getting a standard New York State license or non-driver ID, which are now marked Not for Federal Purposes.
 If processed at renewal or first issuance, there is no additional cost to obtain a REAL ID.

 If you want to apply for an Enhanced Driver License or Enhanced ID Card, there is an additional $30 fee.
 If you do not want a REAL ID If you decide you do not want a REAL ID or Enhanced document, please be advised that any license, permit or ID card issued after October 30, 2017 will be marked “Not for Federal Purposes”.